plfa/plfa.github.io/README.md

 git checkout v1.3
 ```
 Finally, we need to let Agda know where to find the Agda standard library.
-You'll need the path where you installed the standard library, which we’ll refer to as “AGDA_STDLIB”.
-Check to see that the file “AGDA_STDLIB/standard-library.agda-lib” exists.
+You'll need the path where you installed the standard library.
+Check to see that the file “standard-library.agda-lib” exists, and make a note of the path to this file.
 You will need to create two configuration files in “AGDA_DIR”.
 On UNIX and macOS, “AGDA_DIR” defaults to “~/.agda”.
 On Windwos, “AGDA_DIR” usually defaults to “%AppData%\agda”, where “%AppData%” usually defaults to “C:\Users\USERNAME\AppData\Roaming”.

 - If the “AGDA_DIR” directory does not already exist, create it.
-- In “AGDA_DIR”, create a plain-text file called “libraries” containing the path “AGDA_STDLIB/standard-library.agda-lib”.
-This lets Agda know that an Agda library called “standard-library” is available, at the path “AGDA_STDLIB”.
+- In “AGDA_DIR”, create a plain-text file called “libraries” containing the “/path/to/standard-library.agda-lib”.
+This lets Agda know that an Agda library called “standard-library” is available.
 - In “AGDA_DIR”, create a plain-text file called “defaults” containing *just* the line “standard-library”.

 More information about placing the standard libraries is available from [the Library Management page][agda-docs-package-system] of the Agda documentation.

 It is possible to set up PLFA as an Agda library as well.
 If you want to complete the exercises found in the “courses” folder, or to import modules from the book, you need to do this.
-To do so, add the path to “plfa.agda-lib” to “~/.agda/libraries” and add “plfa” to “~/.agda/defaults”, each on a line of their own.
+To do so, add the path to “plfa.agda-lib” to “AGDA_DIR/libraries” and add “plfa” to “AGDA_DIR/defaults”, each on a line of their own.

 #### Check if the Agda standard library was installed correctly
 If you’d like, you can test to see if you’ve installed the Agda standard library correctly.
 Create a file called “nats.agda” with these lines: